Or, How to Use Electrical Outlets Abroad Without Frying Your Electronics

 Imagine this: You arrive in Europe, groggy after traveling for 20 hours.
 You check in to your hotel, take a hot shower, then plug in your hairdryer with your fancy new plug adapter and ZZZTT!!
 No more hairdryer.
 Didn’t think about the voltage difference, did you?

 This post contains affiliate links.

 Many electronics are equipped with their own converters.
-For example, the white box on the plug of your Apple products functions as a converter, so you can simply plug it into an adapter and worry not about the voltage.
-Most battery chargers are also ready for a range of voltage.
+For instance, the white box on the plug of your Apple products functions as a converter, so you can simply plug it into an adapter and not worry about the voltage.

 Related: The Best Travel Hair Dryer

 First, you could wait until you arrive at your destination country and purchase a hair dryer there.
 Only if you plan to be there for long enough to make it worth it, though.

 Or, nowadays, you can find dual voltage hair dryers that have a simple switch on them for you to control the voltage.
 You can use these hair dryers at home in the United States and abroad with just an adapter.

 Both times I lived in Europe, I used hair dryers that I bought once I got there, so I never needed to use a voltage converter.